-The child support worker must place strong emphasis on the custodial parent's obligation to cooperate with MDHS and exactly what is expected so there is no misunderstanding about the nature of that obligation.
+The child support worker must place strong emphasis on the parent's obligation to cooperate with MDHS and exactly what is expected so there is no misunderstanding about the nature of that obligation.

-At the time of the custodial parent's first contact/interview with MDHS, the child support worker will provide notice of the good cause exception verbally and by providing the custodial parent the pamphlet, MDHS-CSE-616, Child Support For Your Family's Benefit and Protection.
-Document in CONT that the pamphlet was given to the custodial parent.
-Since family violence victims may be reluctant to discuss their situation, no mother or other caretaker should be precluded from raising family violence concerns at a later date, if she does not make a claim at the initial interview.
+At the time of the parent's or caregiver's first contact/interview with MDHS, the child support worker will provide notice of the good cause exception verbally and by providing the parent or caregiver the pamphlet, MDHS-CSE-616, Child Support For Your Family's Benefit and Protection.
+Document in CONT that the pamphlet was given to the parent or caregiver.
+Since family violence victims may be reluctant to discuss their situation, no parent or other caretaker should be precluded from raising family violence concerns at a later date, if he/she does not make a claim at the initial interview.

-If it appears that there are family violence issues in a case, the worker will explain the child support process to the custodial parent and explain that her privacy can be safeguarded.
-APPD.CASE in METSS will be coded with the family violence indicator and information about the location of the mother and child(ren) will be protected from disclosure to the father and/or anyone, unless disclosure is ordered by a court.
+If it appears that there are family violence issues in a case, the worker will explain the child support process to the parent and explain that his/her privacy can be safeguarded.
+APPD.CASE in METSS will be coded with the family violence indicator and information about the location of the parent and child(ren) will be protected from disclosure to the other parent and/or anyone, unless disclosure is ordered by a court.
 APPD.CLNT will be coded for good cause exemption.
 After these safeguards are explained, the child support worker and the custodial parent should determine whether these protective devices offer sufficient protection to make it feasible to pursue child support.